What you need to hear on kids’ earaches

 Why kids are more likely to be affected by earaches

-It’s also more common in children because the passages that connect the middle ear to the nose are smaller and more easily blocked.
-When these tubes become blocked, bacteria can grow, causing the middle ear to become infected and inflamed.
+Earaches are common in young children because the passages that connect the middle ear to the nose are smaller and more easily blocked.
+When these tubes become blocked, germs can grow, causing the middle ear to become infected and inflamed.
 Usually by the time they’re six, your child’s inner ear tubes will have matured enough to be less prone to infections.

 Why does an earache hurt so much?